brettgris/blank-react-postcss/README.md

 ### Gulp Tasks

-Next is to create the tasks that you want run.
-You do this by telling the task what the location of the files desired and what type of files.
+Next you create the tasks that you want run.
+You do this by telling the task the location of the files desired and what type of files.
 Then you run through a chain of transformations that you want to happen.
+For example:

 ```
 gulp.task('jade', function() {